-- identify and assign roles and responsibilities to manage filtering and monitoring systems - Cathy Pullan, Fran Jones, Lis Hearn and Peter Cooper are responsible for the IT systems in school.
-Ultimately, ensuring effective filtering and monitoring is the responsibility of all staff. - review filtering and monitoring provision at least annually - Provision will be reviewed annually in conjunction with reviewing this policy. - block harmful and inappropriate content without unreasonably impacting teaching and learning - Filtering and monitoring systems are run by ION and RMUnify.
-These are set to recommended parameters by the specialists and reviewed by school staff. - have effective monitoring strategies in place that meet their safeguarding needs. - Reports are sent to school from the filtering system which highlights details of any flagged content on school devices.
+• identify and assign roles and responsibilities to manage filtering and monitoring systems

+- Lis Hearn, Cathy Pullan, Fran Jones and Peter Cooper are responsible for the IT systems in school.
+Ultimately, ensuring effective filtering and monitoring is the responsibility of all staff. - review filtering and monitoring provision at least annually - > Provision will be reviewed annually in conjunction with reviewing this policy. - block harmful and inappropriate content without unreasonably impacting teaching and learning - Filtering and monitoring systems are run by ION and RMUnify.
+These are set to recommended parameters by the specialists and reviewed by school staff. - have effective monitoring strategies in place that meet their safeguarding needs. - > Reports are sent to school from the filtering system which highlights details of any flagged content on school devices.
+These are monitored weekly and reported to the Headteacher fortnightly.